Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Proof of some propositions

 {\bf Proof of Proposition \ref{PROPESA}}. $(G,\boldsymbol{g})$ is complete because geodesics are integral curves of left invariant fields (Proposition \ref{PROPO6}), i.e. one parameter-subgroups which are complete by definition.
 The volume form $\mu_{\boldsymbol{g}}$ induced by ${\boldsymbol{g}}$ coincides with the Haar measure $\mu_G$ (Corollary \ref{remHAAR}) which is bi-invariant because the group admits a bi-invariant metric.
-The operator $\Delta_{\boldsymbol{g}}$ on complete Riemannian manifolds defined on smooth compactly supported functions is essentially selfadjoint on the $L^2$ space constructed out of the volume form generated by ${\boldsymbol{g}}$ as can be proved is several different ways, for instance using the general approach by Chernoff \cite{ChernoffSA}. $\Box$\\
+The operator $\Delta_{\boldsymbol{g}}$ on complete Riemannian manifolds defined on smooth compactly supported functions is essentially self-adjoint on the $L^2$ space constructed out of the volume form generated by ${\boldsymbol{g}}$ as can be proved is several different ways, for instance using the general approach by Chernoff \cite{ChernoffSA}. $\Box$\\

 {\bf Proof of Proposition \ref{PROPSPECD}}. \ Properties (1)-(3) are classic results for the Laplace-Beltrami operator with suitable domain $\Delta_{\boldsymbol{g}}: C^\infty_c(M; \mathbb{C})\to L^2(M, \mu_{\boldsymbol{g}})$ in a smooth compact Riemannian manifold \cite{Chavel}, so that they immediately generalises to our specific case.
 The decompositions in (5) arises immediately from the spectral theorem for selfadjoint operators with pure-point spectrum (see, e.g. \cite{Moretti-17}).
-Property (5) easily follows from the spectral decomposition of $\overline{\Delta_{\boldsymbol{g}}}$, taking (1), (2), and (4) into account.
-In particular, the operator is compact because it is uniform limit of finite rank operators since its spectral decomposition uniformly converges in view of the spectral properties. $\Box$\\
+Property (5) easily follows from the spectral decomposition of $\overline{\Delta_{\boldsymbol{g}}}$, taking (1), (2), and (4) into account. $\Box$\\